numenta/nupic.core-legacy/README.md

  * Specify the build system folder (`$NUPIC_CORE/build/scripts`), i.e. where IDE solution will be created.
  * Click `Generate`.

+##Eclipse specific

+ * File - new C/C++Project - Empty or Existing CMake Project
+ * Location: (`$NUPIC_CORE`) - Finish
+ * Project properties - C/C++ Build - build command set "make -C build/scripts VERBOSE=1 install -j 6"
+ * There can be issue with indexer and boost library, which can cause OS memory to overflow -> add exclude filter to your project properties - Resource Filters - Exclude all folders that matches boost, recursively

 #### For MS Visual Studio 2017 as the IDE
  * Double click startupMSVC.bat  -- This will setup the build and create the solution file (.sln).
  * Double click build/scripts/nupic.cpp.sln -- This starts up Visual Studio